adityasolanki205/Face-recognition-using-flask/README.md

-# Facial Recognition using Flask
+# Facial Recognition using Google Compute Engine

 This is a Facial Recognition application developed for **learning and implementation purpose only**.
 In this repository we will just implement this application using Flask Architecture to run it on Google Cloud.
 This model is trained to detect and recognise faces of six individuals namely Aditya Solanki(Author), Ben Affleck, Madonna, Elton John, Jerry Seinfled, Mindy Kaling.
 The repository for training this model can be found [here](https://github.com/adityasolanki205/Face-Recognition).
 This Repository is divided into 2 parts: